 Note: We are not

-booking any special events at the West Overlook until the fall due to ADA trail
+booking any special events at the West Overlook until the summer due to ADA

-repair work has started and it should be completed in several months.
+repair work has started and it should be completed summer 2014.

 Temporary rain closures: